We love exploring local food. It’s why we travel.

 I’ve only had babi guling twice in Bali, the first at the famed Ibu Oka in Ubud which I loved, but this was clearly superior.
 The meat was juicier, the skin crispier, and the host of accompaniments more varied in taste and texture.
 I LOVED it.

-Warung Babi Guling Pak Malen is popular amongst locals so be prepared for a wait if you go at peak times.
+For many locals, Warung Babi Guling Pak Malen is one of the best places to eat in Bali so be prepared for a wait if you go at peak times.
 It’s located along central Sunset Road in Seminyak.